 c.
 Creates and monitors a budget (income and revenue allocation) for the operation of programs.

 d.
 Obtains resources (AV, parish, library, textbooks, liturgy materials) which complement the faith formation efforts in the parish.

 e.
 Coordinates liturgical/sacramental functions and varied prayer experiences.

 f.
 Communicates with participants, parents and the parish-at-large to keep them informed of faith formation efforts.

-5) Evaluates the faith formation programs of the parish in relation to the goals, objectives and strategies.
+5) Evaluates the Faith Formation programs of the parish in relation to the parish's vision, mission, and value statements.

 a.
 Maintains necessary office and program records, including but not limited to diocesan mandated Sexual Misconduct Policy statements, permission slips for students and drivers for activities, and obtains background checks on chaperones in accordance with the diocesan policy.
 Serves as the parish Safe Environment Coordinator